If you want to quickly know my recommendation for the best basketball shoes for ankle support and Achilles support, then go for the Nike Zoom Freak 1.

 The most common question basketball players ask me about the best shoes for ankle support is whether they should get a pair with a high top design or not.
 Considering that you are likely going to wear an ankle brace for additional support, high top cut basketball shoes are not really required.
 A good quality ankle brace and the right level of shoe traction and stability are what I would be scrutinizing in this review.
 Ankle braces are not just to prevent injuries.
 They also increase stability and reduce pain that is potentially caused by an uneven basketball court surface.

 Low top and mid top cut shoes can have good ankle support if the outsole has solid base traction as most ankle twists and rolls will not likely be prevented by having a pair of high top basketball shoes.
 The support will come from the stability of the base which is derived from the quality of the outsole.
-In this article, we’ll be looking at good basketball shoes regardless whether they are designed as low, mid or high top.
+In this article, I will be looking at good basketball shoes regardless whether they are designed as low, mid or high top.

 Wide Base Outsole